By Nicholas Varangis

 However, when the United States was thrown into the wars in Europe and the Pacific, Doss’ religious and moral convictions would be put to the test.

-A Conscientious Objector in World War II
+Why Desmond Doss Was a Conscientious Objector in World War II

 As America watched the opening stages of the Second World War unfold, the U.S. government was preparing to enter into a total war of unprecedented scale.
 Recognizing the importance of increasing the manpower of the U.S. Military, Congress passed the Selective Training and Service Act of 1940.
 The law, which became effective in September 16, 1940, instituted a peacetime draft for the first time in U.S. history.